The Courage to Face Any Thought

 Further Reading

 How to Reduce Fear, Escape Anxiety, and End Panic is a great ebook and set of meditations by Mark Ivar Myhre for approaching Fear, whether it be fear of thoughts or any other kind.
-Nevermind the resources on anxiety and panic.
+It can also be a great resource for anxiety and panic, as well.

 An article by the same guy, How To Stop Obsessive Thoughts, deals with another important aspect of this topic: getting back to your true feelings.